 What Goes Into an Application?

 - Students should follow this link and complete the suitable GSAS application form.
 In addition to the form, applicants must submit transcripts of undergraduate work, a CV, a writing sample of ten pages, and three letters of recommendation from instructors with a direct knowledge of their academic background and abilities.

 - Students should be able to demonstrate competence in a language other than English – you can present studies as an undergraduate to meet the program requirement for intermediate competence.

 - Scores on a GRE exam.

-- A statement of academic purpose that reflects on your goals in enrolling in the Global Thought degree and also discusses how the BA/MA study period will complement their undergraduate major.
+- A statement of academic purpose that explains the applicant’s interest in the Global Thought degree and its contribution to their long-term career goals.
+Statements must also explain how the BA/MA study period will complement the student’s undergraduate studies.

 When Can I Apply?

-We will consider applicants in their Junior year in any major who apply by March 15, 2017.
+We will consider applicants in their Junior or Senior year in any major who apply by the GSAS April deadline for Fall admissions.